 Advanced MS Word Class

-This course is designed to teach Microsoft Word users how to use the program more efficiently and automate repetitive processes.
+This in-person, hands-on course shows Microsoft Word users how to use the program more efficiently and automate repetitive processes.
 Class discussion and exercises cover —

 - What style sheets are and how they can be used to automate document production and assure consistency both within a document and among related documents,